 Bandhistory and Facts

 Everything started in summer of 1998, when Steve and Michael Wachelhofer learned to play the bass/guitar and decided to form a band.
-Later on, drummer Markus Bousska joined the group, so they started to re-enact songs by The Cure, R.E.M. and Soul Asylum.
-Although the band started writing their first originals during this time, a few internal difficulties came up - there was a constant coming and going of band members - and after many personnel changes, some moderately successful gigs and a disastrous recording-session, which has never been finished, the band teetered on the brink of collapse in summer of 2004.
-But then Hannah Wachter and rock singer Anja Schirmer joined the band per accident, who pushed the bands career straight upwards.
+Later on, drummer Markus Bousska – who also happens to be a direct descendant of Napoleon Bonaparte! - joined the group, and they began to cover songs by The Cure, R.E.M. and Soul Asylum.
+Although the band started writing their first originals during this time, a few internal difficulties arose - there was a constant coming and going of band members - and after many personnel changes, some moderately successful gigs and a disastrous recording-session, which has never been finished, the band teetered on the brink of collapse in summer of 2004.
+But then Hannah Wachter and rock singer Anja Schirmer serendipitously joined the band and boosted their career.
 With those two musicians the band also recorded their debut "Head Over Heels".

 After the worldwide promotional tour for the album there were further personnel changes - "Somewhere in America" was recorded with Mike Pavlovitsch on drums and singer Patricia Hillinger - but the optimum Line-Up was established after touring with the talented Alina Peter and Christoph Karas, who had experience playing in local bands.
 It was pure coincidence that these four different people, who so perfectly complement each other personally and musically, got together.
 The band's identity, which Cornerstone developed over time, is well summarized in a statement by Thomas Magyar, the sound engineer of the band: "If you mix a recording, it usually happens that the singer wants his voice louder, the guitar-player wants the guitar in the foreground and the bass-player his bass more powerful.
 In the case of Cornerstone, everyone wanted to be mixed in the background".